 Our center must inform parents in advance of every field trip, outing, or special event away from the center, and must obtain prior written consent from parents before taking a child on each field trip.
 All field trips transport children in YMCA chartered buses equipped with seat belts and driven by experienced, state licensed bus drivers.
-We will notify parents in advance of the location, date and times of the trip, and any additional fees.
+We will notify parents in advance of the location, date and times of the trip, any additional fees, and whether we will require parent volunteers.
+We prefer one adult to every three children on early childhood field trips as we will be outside the YMCA and in public places.
+If your would like to volunteer as a chaperone for any/all field trips, please contact the Childcare Director and make them aware of your interest.
+ALL volunteers must agree to fill out a background check and volunteer form at least two (2) weeks prior to attending a trip.